lrassbach/projects-site/readme.md

 There are 4 2200 KV Brushless Motors with ESC modules that provide all thrust for BF1.
 These motors were chosen after early testing with the dual copter demonstrated sufficient thrust produced.
 The built in ESC modules allow for easy integration with Arduino's Servo.h library.

 #### Gyroscope/Accelerometer
 The MPU6050 module is the gyroscope chosen due to its cheap price point and wide support.
 Two MPU6050s were procured for this project, one presoldered and wired and one unsoldered.
-This was a fun way to start soldering, which is important because several unintroduced components will require soldering.
+This was a fun way to start soldering, which is important because several yet-to-be introduced components will require soldering.

 ![MPU6050](solder.jpg)